Minimalist Gift Giving

 If you have a minimalist loved one (or any one with discerning taste for that matter) then you may think it difficult to select gifts for them.
 What do you give a person who believes less is more or who has such a refined or specific aesthetic sense?

 Giving and gifting is an important component of any relationship and you shouldn't shun the opportunity to delight a loved one just because you don't understand or subscribe to their lifestyle principles.
 Believe it or not, shopping for a minimalist or can be much easier than for those who have more complicated taste.

-We've compiled a short cheat sheet that provides very easy to follow tips (as well as ideas) for gifting your beloved minimalist.
+I've compiled a short cheat sheet that provides very easy to follow tips (as well as ideas) for gifting your beloved minimalist.

 Avoid trends and kitsch by sticking with brands that have superior quality standards and well-made products with a timeless design.
 However, be careful not to confuse classic with old-fashioned by opting for gifts that have maintained their cachet over time and are still relevant today.

 You can't go wrong by selecting items that are functional instead of merely decorative.
 Usefulness is a key element in minimalist design and will be appreciated by anyone who values the essentials.
 Go a step further by considering a day-to-day must-have that seems to be missing from your minimalist's life.